dy/slidy/PROCESS.md

 		* This’d let customize target tag, not to intrude into native behaviour
 		* ?
 It works, but there a `this` object remains, which is replaced with native element created, what to do with that?
 	* Situation will change when ES6 `class N extends HTMLElement` wil be supported

+	* Main trouble of having component options as first-level citizens is that they can interfere with native options.
+The same trouble with inner methods: you should keep their naming different from the native methods and functions.
+		* ?
+How do web-components deal with that, as well as with private directives?
+		* Also, how not to intrude to native lifecycle with custom events?
+			* use data-prefix and keep options in data-prefixed attributes?

+* Use behaviours instead of components: element is draggable, not the area - it is not.
+It just limits area where to drag, which is by fact draggable option.

+* Slidy behaviour (or component) should automatically create pickers inside it, based on attrs